Menu

 Hypothyroidism is a presumptive condition for veterans who had Agent Orange exposure.
 The VA’s regulations for presumptive health conditions are always changing.
 If your thyroid disorder claim was denied in the past, you could now be eligible.
 Give us a call to learn more.

-A Veteran Disability Lawyer’s role is to assist you throughout the confusing and often frustrating appeals process if you have gotten a denial on your claim for a service-connected thyroid disorder.
-Generally, you need to be denied at least once before an attorney can assist, but once a lawyer is involved they will often be able to quickly determine what needs to be done in order to prove entitlement.
+A Veteran Disability Lawyer’s role is to assist you throughout the confusing and often frustrating appeals process if you have received a denial on your claim for a service-connected physical condition.
+Generally, you need to be denied at least once before an attorney can assist, but once a lawyer is involved, they will often be able to quickly determine what needs to be done in order to prove entitlement.

 If your VA disability claim for thyroid disorder has been denied, be sure to contact the VA Accredited Attorneys at VetLaw right away to help make sure you get the entitlement you deserve.